||Contact | A-Z Health Index | Events & Meetings|

-A. To protect the integrity of vital statistics records, to insure their proper use, and to insure the efficient and proper administration of the vital statistics system, it shall be unlawful for any person to permit inspection of, or to disclose information contained in, vital statistics records, or to copy or issue a copy of all or part of any such record except to the person who is the subject of the record or in such person's interest unless ordered to do so by a court of competent jurisdiction.
-Certified copies of birth certificates and death certificates shall be provided without cost and without a court order to the Attorney General or to any district attorney upon request in the course of a criminal investigation.
+A. To protect the integrity of vital statistics records, to ensure their proper use, and to ensure the efficient and proper administration of the vital statistics system, it shall be unlawful for any person to permit inspection of, or to disclose information contained in, vital statistics records, or to copy or issue a copy of all or part of any such record except to:

 If you have any further questions, please feel free to contact our office by emailing us at AskVR@health.ok.gov.

 No later than July 1, 2017 Oklahoma Vital Records will make a free public index available on-line.
 Researchers will be able to search by type of event (birth or death), date of event, county of event, name of the subject and sex of the subject.
 The index will include information to help you identify whether a record is on file with the Department of Vital Records in Oklahoma without paying a search fee.
 The index will include information from records of births occurring in Oklahoma 20 or more years ago and records of deaths occurring in Oklahoma 5 or more years ago.
 If you would like to order a copy of a record, the same eligibility rules will apply as stated above.
 Information on how to access the index will be released at a later date.

 63 O.S.
 Sec.
 1-323 (Effective Nov 1, 2016)